couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 `TimeoutExceptions` can arise on all view method calls, most of the time because one part in the request/response cycles is slowing down (client, network or server).
 They should be caught, logged and investigated properly.
 The default timeout, while adjustable, is set to 75 seconds.

 Always include null-checks when processing `getDocument()` calls because by definition a view is not 100% up-to-date on the state of the documents.
-This is especially important if you are storing documents with time-outs or deleting them on a regular basis.
+This is especially important if you are storing documents with timeouts or deleting them on a regular basis.
 The following example checks for a null document:

 ```java